anoopsarkar/nlp-class/faq.md

 * If you miss an exam due to valid medical reasons you will be graded on your performance on the rest of the course.
 * Make up exams will not be given under any circumstances.

-## Disclaimers about this web page

-* All course information on this web page is tentative and could be in error.
-It can also change at any time.
-Confirm crucial dates or information with me in person during class.
-Double check with SFU calendar or schedule information for official class times and final exams time and location.
-* Students are expected to attend all classes: announcements about assigned readings, homeworks and exams will be made available at the start of each class.
-Such announcements may not be made on this web page, so don't rely on information here instead of attending class.
-* Lecture notes or other materials put up on this web page are only additional material and not an alternative to the readings assigned.
-Only reading the lecture notes will not be enough to prepare for the homeworks or the exams.

 ## Academic Honesty

 * Some examples of unacceptable behaviour: